tardura/cs4624idealspreadsheet/README.md

 Goto: github.com and select our repo in the <> code section.
 There should be a button to compare and review request.
 Click that then submit your pull request.

+Ping the group and have at least one person give you the go ahead to merge.

+In your PR, there will be a Merge button.
+If it says your good to merge, this means there are no conflicts.

+If you have conflicts:
+git fetch
+git rebase origin/master
+Should now say you have conflicts (the rebase freezes) git status - look for unmerged paths and open these file(s) There will be something like <<<<<<<<<<<<<<<<<<HEAD...
+HEAD are the changes on master, the others are yours.
+Either make changes to merge with master or override and use your changes. git add <all the files that had conflicts>
+git rebase --continue
+git push origin branchname -f
+Should be good to go...

+Try this out by creating a branch and making a change to team.txt by adding your name.
+If you need any help, don't hesitate to call/text/email me.
+We can meet up and I'll give you a rundown.